nytimes/gizmo/README.md

     Publish(ctx context.Context, key string, msg proto.Message) error
     // Publish will publish a []byte message.
     PublishRaw(ctx context.Context, key string, msg []byte) error }

+// MultiPublisher is an interface for publishers who support sending multiple
+// messages in a single request. type MultiPublisher interface {
+	// PublishMulti will publish multiple messages with a context.
+	PublishMulti(context.Context, []string, []proto.Message) error
+	// PublishMultiRaw will publish multiple raw byte array messages with a context.
+	PublishMultiRaw(context.Context, []string, [][]byte) error }

 // Subscriber is a generic interface to encapsulate how we want our subscribers